A cosmic mother watching through a spray of stars,”

 But hooray!
 It’s summertime!
 This painting of Jack’s

-sidewalk is one of sunshine, beautiful towers of cumulonimbus clouds and a
+sidewalk is one of sunshine, heaping towers of cumulus clouds and a

-lovely excuse to break open my tube of King’s Blue.
+lovely excuse to break open my brand new tube of Gamblin King’s Blue.

 In my former suburban neighborhood observations made